-If the refrigerant is too low or high, the unit will not operate and cause problems such as freezing up or other problems.
+If the refrigerant is too low or high, the unit will not operate and cause problems such as freezing up or other issues.

 A pressure temperature chart also helps with the different refrigerants used since they can have different pressure ranges.

-Reading and using an HVAC pressure chart is not difficult and easy enough to use once understand.
+Reading and using an HVAC pressure chart is not difficult and easy enough to use once understood.

 What is a Pressure Temperature Chart?

-A pressure temperature chart gives the correct range of pressure that a refrigerant operates at the current temperature.
+A pressure temperature chart gives the correct range of pressure that a refrigerant operates, at the current outside temperature.

 A pressure temperature chart shows the boiling point of a refrigerant at a specific pressure.

-The outside temperature will be needed along with HVAC gauges to read a systems pressure, and refrigerant type.
+The outside temperature will be needed (Using a thermometer) along with HVAC gauges to read a systems pressure, and refrigerant type.

 Once the refrigerant type and outside temperature are known, the chart will show the pressure the system should be at.

 Items Needed to Read a Pressure Temperature Chart